VTrails/VTrailsToolkit/docs/index.md

 Then please help us improving the open-source project with valuable feedbacks, contributions and comments!
 We will come back to you as soon as possible.

-Have we made your life a little easier?
+Have we made your life somehow easier?
 Please consider donating to support the project!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=66CWS8MB7PSGG)